johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > I have received a valuable teaching which I would like to use to impact the life of people in my neighbourhood and in my church.
 I would like to see this teaching be the flame of the Spirit of God which will help the ministry to grow more—Pastor Benao, 2010

-## Discipleship groups ##
+## MPD groups ##

-*Maize Plant Discipleship* is designed to facilitate the self-learning of self-reproducing discipleship groups.
+Maize Plant Discipleship is designed to facilitate the *self-learning* and *self-reproducing* of discipleship groups.

 ---